Limbicnation/ComfyUIDepthEstimation/README.md

 3. Restart ComfyUI to load the new custom node.

 ### Example Usage

-1. Add the `ComfyUIDepthEstimationNode` to your pipeline in ComfyUI.
+1. Add the `Depth Estimation` node to your ComfyUI workflow

-2. Configure the node with the necessary parameters:
-   - `image_path`: Path to the input image.
+2. Connect an image source to the node's image input
-   - `output_path`: Path to save the processed image.
-   - `blur_radius`: Radius for Gaussian Blur.
+3. Configure the parameters:
+   - Select a model (e.g., "Depth-Anything-V2-Small")
+   - Adjust blur_radius (0-10) for depth map smoothing
-   - `median_size`: Size for Median Filter.
+   - Choose median_size (3-11) for noise reduction
-   - `device`: Device to use for inference (cpu or gpu).
+   - Toggle auto_contrast and gamma correction as needed
+4. Connect the output to a Preview Image node or other image processing nodes

+The node will process the input image and output a depth map that can be used in your ComfyUI workflow.

 ## License